FilipaGo/payup-app-prototype/README.md

 <img src="https://raw.githubusercontent.com/FilipaGo/payup-app-prototype/master/_images_readme/mockups_power-user.jpg" alt="PayUp app screens in power user mode" width="1000">Some PayUp screens showing the flow to create a group and add an expense (power user mode).
 </p>

-**In power user mode, the number of steps will vary according to how much information the user provides at first.** The chatbot asks the questions needed to fill-in the information gaps.
+**In power user mode, the number of steps will vary according to how much information the user provides at first.** The chatbot asks the questions needed to fill in the information gaps.

 <p align="center">
 <img src="https://raw.githubusercontent.com/FilipaGo/payup-app-prototype/master/_images_readme/mockups_groups.jpg" alt="PayUp app groups' screens" width="1000">PayUp groups' screens.